-Today I’m going to show you How to Build a Patio Cooler and Grill Cart Combo.
-The grilling season is upon us!
-The cool weather is making an exit and the heat, BBQ, and outdoor parties are here.
+Today I’m going to show you How to Build a DIY Patio Cooler Cart with space for grill accessories.
 Two things I’ve been thinking of building are a patio cooler and a grill cart.
-Since my back deck is not huge I decided to kill two birds with one stone and show you guys how to make a DIY patio cooler box and BBQ cart in one.
+Since my back deck is not huge I decided to kill two birds with one stone and show you guys how to make a DIY cooler box and BBQ cart in one.

 The project is made from cedar to withstand the elements and give it a nice classy look.
-The heart of the cooler box side is 48 qt cooler with plenty of capacity for your parties.
-The grilling side has a storage compartment and hooks to hold all your BBQ accessories.
+At the heart of the wooden cooler box is a 48 qt cooler with plenty of capacity for your parties.
 The lid for the storage box is flush with no hinges or handles giving you a 22″ x 20″ landing space for food and other barbecue fixings.
-The assembly is easy and straight forward so read ahead and get ready to get your summer outdoor entertaining game on point!
+Assembly is easy and straight forward so read ahead and get ready to get your summer outdoor entertaining game on point!